OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\web.mytransform.config** to file **config\web.config**

-### Applying a transform from a different directory against multiple files
+### Applying a transform from a different directory against multiple files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingatransformfromadifferentdirectoryagainstmultiplefilesApplyingatransformfromadifferentdirectoryagainstmultiplefiles}

 Given a package which has the structure: